ivpk/uapi/openapi/docs.md

-  Data Catalog receives DSA tables from Data Agent, provides modified versions of DSA tables back to Data Agent, exports API specifications to API Gateway in OpenAPI format and exports available data scopes and information about smart contracts into Auth service.
+  Data Catalog receives DSA tables from Data Agent, provides modified versions of DSA tables back to Data Agent, exports API specifications to API Gateway in OpenAPI format, and exports available data scopes and information about smart contracts into Auth service.

   Data Catalog does not have access to data, it is used only to manage metadata